amioovattil/sogeti/README.md

 Play the already recorded video
 --------------------------------
 As a alternative plan I have created a video of the entire test run in my local machine using the tool OBStudio.
-I have uploaded the video file in the GitHub under the Video directory.
+I have uploaded the video file in the OneDrive (due to size restriction in GitHub) and the link will be provided in the email.
 This video could be used to have a quick look at the running process.

 Test report